frc1418/wristcoach/README.md

 # Wristcoach
 > A Pebble app to aid Drive Coaches in FIRST Robotics Competition matches.

-Wristcoach helps out by giving a sophisticated and configurable experience which can help FRC Drive Coaches (or even drivers) by giving easy access to a user-friendly countdown and supporting simple reminders.
+Wristcoach helps out by giving a sophisticated and configurable experience which can help FRC Drive Coaches (or other drivers or team members) by giving easy access to a user-friendly countdown and supporting simple reminders.

+The Pebble company announced in 2016 that [it would shut down](https://techcrunch.com/2016/12/07/pebble-confirms-its-shutting-down-devs-and-software-going-to-fitbit/) as a result of accquisition by Fitbit.
+While the original Pebble web services are no longer active, Pebble watches can still be used fully through third-party open-source platforms and software.
+The watches can additionally be bought secondhand quite cheaply, selling for as little as $20 [on websites like eBay](https://www.ebay.com/sch/i.html?_nkw=pebble+watch&_sop=15).

 ## Setup
 Given that Pebble's services have mostly shut down, you'll need to follow a somewhat unintuitive (but still simple) process to build and install this app on your watch.